-The University of Toledo will waive tuition costs for older adults enrolled in Program 60 who wish to audit college courses.
+The University of Toledo waives tuition fees for older adults enrolled in Program 60 who wish to audit college courses.
 Program 60 participants shall not receive college credit through enrollment of the program.
 Students must apply for admission and register for audit courses through the College of Adult and Lifelong Learning.
 All Program 60 participants are responsible for any additional fees such as the cost of textbooks, general fees, lab fees, technology fees, faculty fees, special service fees, distance learning course fees, library, parking and other fees.

-The University of Toledo 2014-2015 Catalog - College of Adult and Lifelong Learning Program 60 students are not eligible to enroll in an independent study course, studio art courses, private music lessons or other similar courses where a course or section number is required to be created.
+Program 60 students are not eligible to enroll in an independent study course, studio art courses, private music lessons or other similar courses where a course or section number is required to be created.